-In the publishing industry it happens, you signed a contract with good conditions for your work, your main exploitation of rights.
+In the publishing industry, it happens, you signed a contract with good conditions for your work, your main exploitation of rights.
 Good basic fee (based on the sparse standard), good percentage participation.
 Ancillary rights are in it as usual, and perhaps you managed 50% of the basic fee as payment for those.
 Ok.
-The next thing happening is, the publishing company is using their remaindering right and dispose of the book to a low price.
+The next thing happening is, the publishing company is using their rights to remainder, and dispose of the book for a low price.
 Straight after the legal vesting period is over.
 Nothing wrong with that, when the book didn’t go well.
 But:

 The music industry is flooded with stories like that.
 Prince was one of the first artists to articulate very memorable that his contracts didn’t lead him to artistic freedom but slavery.

-When you stand in opposition with someone who should be your partner, that’s hard to handle and you will always be anxious to be betrayed.
+When you stand in opposition with someone who should be your partner, that’s hard to handle, and you will always be anxious to be betrayed.
 Whether it’s financial or emotional or artistic.
 And you can not exclude every possible misbehavior, every possible outcome, or change of circumstances for an entire contract period.
-So you better should stable a contract by ethic standards also.
+So you better should stable a contract by ethical standards also.

 I like that.
 It’s powerful.
-And do you want to sign with someone who isn’t willing to agree on transparence?
-When you are a play fair and square person, you will not only loose (very likely) money in the long term.
-Parts of your energy, your enthusiasm will fade.
-Everywhere people are losing their joy of creating because of bad business conditions.
+And do you want to sign with someone who isn’t willing to agree on transparency?
+When you are a play fair and square person, you will not only lose (very likely) money in the long term.
+Parts of your energy, of your enthusiasm, will fade.
+Everywhere, people are losing their joy of creating because of bad business conditions.
 This has relevance to the economy.

 Perhaps in the future, there will be an addendum with a number of ethical obligations in contracts.
 Artistry could be an area to establish this attempt.
 Or fair-related business branches, organic, eco-friendly … why not?
 I can see that.
 Several companies already have ‘ethics and compliance’ notes on their websites.